flowerpowerdao/power-equalizer/README.md

 ## structure

--   the `main` contains the logic that is currently deployed on mainnet
+-   the `main` branch contains the logic that is currently deployed on mainnet
--   the `development` branch is the one all the rewrite branches are merged into
--   the `local-development` branch can be used for local deployment to avoid accidentially deploying the canister to mainnet

 ## quick deploy 🏃‍♀️